-Browse supports several common cloud storage services including Dropbox, Google Drive, Microsoft Sky Drive and Apply iCloud Photo Stream.
+Browse supports several common cloud storage services including Dropbox, Google Drive, Microsoft OneDrive and Apple iCloud Photo Stream.
 All of these services keep local copies of your images on your computer.
 Browse finds and monitors these locations automatically.
 If you edit an image stored in one of these locations they are automatically updated to the cloud.
+You can hide services you don't use in the Preferences.